ocampb/Capstone-Project/README.md

 _Published September 2022_

-**_Protectly_** is a full stack web application that allows users to limit their Calendly meetings to only emails on our databse.
-Combining an easy to use modern flow with a robust and reliable back end databse, we secure users Calendly links.
+**_Protectly_** is a full stack web application that allows users to limit their Calendly meetings to only emails on our database.
+Combining an easy to use modern flow with a robust and reliable back end database, we secure users Calendly links.

 **Important Note:** While _Protectly_ is free to use, a paid _Calendly_ Account is required on the Professional Tier to use this service.
 Please visit Calendly's Pricing Page for more information.